- Retirement

 -

 If your pension plan has the option of income drawdown, you may be able to take your tax-free lump sum(s) from the age of 55 (rising to age 57 on 6 April 2028) and leave the rest invested; otherwise you may need to transfer your plan into a pension that allows this.
 Check with your pension provider if you're unsure.
-The minimum age may be subject to change.
+The minimum age is subject to change.
 For more information about the investment options available to you if you decide to do this, read our guide 'Choosing investment options in retirement' (121KB).

 -

-Yes, you can take tax-free lump sums and continue contributing, if the plan allows it.
+Yes, you can take tax-free lump sum(s) and continue contributing, if the plan allows it.

 However, if you take more than your tax-free lump sum(s), the amount that you can pay in without a tax charge may reduce.